coder/coder/docs/admin/templates/creating-templates.md

 push them to the control plane using the `-d` flag to specify the directory.

 ```console
 coder templates push <new-template-name> -d ./<new-template-name>
 ```

+You will then see your new template in the dashboard.

 </div>